Dylan Timber

-Career
+Club career

 Timber is a youth product of DVSU Utrecht, Feyenoord, SV Kampong, SV Houten, and Sparta Nijkerk.
-On 11 May 2022, he signed with Jong Utrecht on a 2-year contract.
+On 11 May 2022, he signed with Jong Utrecht on a two-year contract.

+On 4 May 2023, Timber signed a three-year contract with Eerste Divisie club VVV-Venlo.

 International career

 Born in the mainland Netherlands, Timber was called up to the Curaçao national team for a set of friendlies in September 2022.
 He debuted with Curaçao in a friendly 3–2 loss to Indonesia on 25 September 2022.